 - Employee B is busy and gives their Customer Management System password to Employee A

-- Employee A not only accesses the original email address but also gains access to other customer information that is not necessary to their job function
+- Employee A not only accesses the original email address but also gains access to other unnecessary customer information for their job function.

-This hypothetical could be considered a data security breach under laws like the New York Stop Hacks and Improve Electronic Data Security (NY SHIELD) Act which states:
+This hypothesis could be considered a data security breach under laws like the New York Stop Hacks and Improve Electronic Data Security (NY SHIELD) Act which states:

 “Breach of the security of the system” shall mean unauthorized ACCESS TO OR acquisition OF, or ACCESS TO OR acquisition without valid authorization, of computerized data that compromises the security, confidentiality, or integrity of [personal] PRIVATE information maintained by a business.
 Good faith ACCESS TO, OR acquisition of [personal], PRIVATE information by an employee or agent of the company for the purposes of the business is not a breach of the security of the system, provided that the private information is not used or subject to unauthorized disclosure.

-Under NY SHIELD, the above password sharing hypothetical impacts both privacy and security because no viable business objective underlies Employee A’s access to all the information that the password sharing provides.
+Under NY SHIELD, the above password-sharing hypothetical impacts both privacy and security because no viable business objective underlies Employee A’s access to all the information that password-sharing provides.
 In fact, even though Employee B should have access, the fact that Employee A lacks the password and authorization necessary to gain access, even without acquisition, makes this a potential compliance violation.

 Understanding the “Clutch Power”